fswienty/godot-wheeled-vehicle-template/README.md

 This repository contains file to allow making arbitrary wheeled vehicles in the Godot game engine.
 The basic concept is to simulate each wheel individually, which makes it possible to make a wide variaty vehicle with this, regardless of the amount of wheel or the steering.

 The repository contains a couple example vehicles: a simple car, a motorbike, a truck with four-wheel-steering, a forklift with rear wheel steering, and the chassis of a crane with 12 wheels, 10 of which steer.
+When switching out the vehicles, make sure to keep the camera in the scene so that you can then attach it to the new one.

 #### Structure
 Vehicles are build like this: